ddprrt/ddprrt.github.io/_posts/2018-11-21-jsx-syntactic-sugar.md

 So everything *looks* like XML, except that it's JavaScript functions.
 If you are a seasoned web developer like I am, think like that:
 Ever wanted to write to the DOM directly, but gave up because it's so unwieldy?
-Come on, `document.createElement` is probably easy, but you have to do a ton of calls to the DOM API do get what you can achieve so easily by writing HTML.
+Come on, `document.createElement` is probably easy, but you have to do a ton of calls to the DOM API to get what you can achieve so easily by writing HTML.

 JSX solves that.
 With JSX you have a nice and familiar syntax of writing elements without HTML.